siongui/go-kit-url-shortener-micro-service/doc/deployEKS.rst

 - Follow instructions in [2]_, choose ``Standard create``.
 - Create the PostgreSQL DB instance, choose the same VPC as EKS cluster.
 - Follow instructions in [3]_ to access the DB instance in the same VPC.
+- If the pod cannot connect to the DB instance, check the security group of the DB instance.
+For example, if the DB instance belongs to ``default`` security group of the VPC, try to allow all inbound traffic from **Source** of other security group in the same VPC.

 Useful Command